Safer anchoring using an anchor chain length calculator! What scope is really needed?

 Mix of Rope and Chain

 With the chain / rope symbol on the right edge of the screen you can switch between two modes: Chain only, or chain + rope.
 When the chain symbol is visible, a chain + snubber / bridle is calculated.
 If the rope symbol is visible, a combination of chain and rope is calculated.
 In this latter case, there is obviously no snubber / bridle.
-The length of the chain is set in the chain view in the Max field.
-Max = 0 means here that only rope is used, but no chain at all.
+The length of the chain is set in the chain view in the Fix field.
+Fix = 0 means here that only rope is used, but no chain at all.
 Obviously, the specifications for the snubber / bridle are irrelevant, if a rope is used instead.

 The properties of the rope are entered in exactly the same way as for the snubber, the only difference being that the information is now given in % of the length of the rope and not in absolute length units.
 Stretch @ 8 BFT is therefore the percentage stretch of the rope at 8 Beaufort.
 If you do not know this stretch at 8 Beaufort, but only the percentage stretch S at a nominal working load WL, for example, then you can use the rule of three to determine the stretch at 8 Beaufort as follows: S * AL / WL, where AL is the anchor load at 8 Beaufort.
 The latter is obtained by entering anchor depth 0, velocity @ anchor 0, and 8 Beaufort (40.2 kn) as wind load in the app.

 In the rope view, you can specify the rope length to be used in the Fix field.
-In this case, it may be that part of the anchor chain remains on the seabed, or that too little chain / rope has been paid out for the chain to attach to the anchor shaft with zero angle.
-Whether and if so how much chain remains on the seabed can be seen when comparing the calculated minimal chain length with the value provided in Max.
+In this case, it may be that part of the anchor chain remains on the seabed, or that too little chain / rope has been paid out for the chain to attach to the anchor shank with zero angle.
+Whether and if so how much chain remains on the seabed can be seen when comparing the calculated minimal chain length with the value provided in Fix.
 If it is less, then the difference will lie on the seabed.

-If you enter Fix = 0 in the rope view, then the length of the rope is calculated that is needed for the chain to attach to the anchor with zero angle.
-This can quickly result in a very large, completely unrealistic value if the chain is short.
+If you enter Fix = 0 in the rope view, then the length of the rope is calculated that is needed for the chain to attach to the anchor shank with zero angle.
+This can quickly result in a very large, completely unrealistic value if the chain is very short.
 If it turns out that no rope is needed at all and the chain is sufficient, a rope length of 0 will be shown.

 Otherwise, a rope is treated in exactly the same way as a snubber / bridle and therefore all descriptions of the latter can also be used analogously for the rope.
 Like a snubber / bridle, the rope is a linear or non-linear energy storage for buffering peak loads.
 In Basic Mode, some values are preset, but you can also define your own values in the custom field or in Expert Mode, which you have either measured or taken from the data sheet of the rope.
-Again, use common sense to check the results.
+Again, use common sense to double-check the results.
 If the rope is supposed to expand by 50%, but still has not reached its breaking load, then something is wrong with the specification / characterisation of the rope.

 Last but not least: It is quite easy to choose parameters for the app that overload the ground tackle.
 E.g. a too large swell and too small snubbers / bridles or an insufficiently elastic rope will lead to a situation where the energy cannot be completely absorbed any longer.
 In this case, the app gives an error message — usually also with a hint as to what the problem might be.
 In borderline cases, the app also struggles to find a solution and it will take a moment before a result is available.